victoreram/Springboard-Data-Science/NCAABBPrediction/Documents/FinalReport.md

 This dataset contains historical betting lines for many sports including NCAA basketball.
 There's a spreadsheet for each season and they're named with the convention 'ncaabb{last 2 numbers of season}.csv' For example, the betting odds for the 2017-2018 season is 'ncaabb17.csv'.
 Each spreadsheet contains the following features:
 - Each row is a game.
 Typically there are ~4000 rows per season.
 - There first 5 columns are columns about the game itself, such as the home/road team (home, road), the home/road team score (hscore, rscore) and date.
 - The rest of the columns contain information about the betting lines.
 These have the prefix of "line-" and are followed by the platform that provides these lines.
 For example, the betting line for the "Fox" platform would be listed under the "linefox".
-These values are often rounded to the nearest 0.5, but if they're not, they're wrangled in one of the data cleaning steps.
+These values are often rounded to the nearest 0.5.

 ## Data Wrangling